rohit01/blog_backup/_drafts/devops-checkup.md

 5. Is all your code stored in some version control system, viz.
 Git, mercurial, svn?

-6. Does everyone (developers, devops, QA, etc) in your organization knows where to look for code?
+6. Does everyone (developers, devops, QA, etc.) in your organization knows where to look for code?

 7. Can you build your code in ONE step?
 (5 for one step build, -n if number of steps n is greater than 1)